eventodb-hq/eventodb/@meta/@pm/issues/ISSUE005-golang-based-sdk-spec.md

 ## Problem Statement

-We need a comprehensive test suite based on `docs/SDK-TEST-SPEC.md` that can validate all MessageDB backends (SQLite, Postgres, Pebble) against the same specification to ensure consistent behavior.
+We need a comprehensive test suite based on `docs/SDK-TEST-SPEC.md` that can validate all EventoDB backends (SQLite, Postgres, Pebble) against the same specification to ensure consistent behavior.

 ## Decision: Golang Implementation ✅